-- In no case can more than one reading course (i.e., ★3) be applied toward satisfying Combined Honors requirements. - (2) 400-level PHIL courses offered by St Joseph's College may not be applied to the 400-level requirement for the Combined Honors in Philosophy program.
+- (1) In no case can more than one reading course (i.e., ★3) be applied toward satisfying Combined Honors requirements. - (2) 400-level PHIL courses offered by St Joseph's College may not be applied to the 400-level requirement for the Combined Honors in Philosophy program. - (3) PHIL 493 may be taken at most twice.